PennockTech/smtpdane/README.md

 # good to add the newer _submissions._tcp SRV records too:
 smtpdane -tls-on-connect -submission example.org:465

-# Also try checking another hostname
+# When verifying the certificate, add a different allowed hostname
 smtpdane -aka mail.example.net mail.example.org

 # See much more information about the certs